 Yes, it takes a couple of months for my efforts to bring results.
 But other short-term methods take years instead.
 So I stick to the “slow” methods instead.

-If you want to know more (and perhaps send the link to your friend), check out this article that shows how a blog can massively scale their business organically.
+If you want to know more (and perhaps send the link to your friend), check out this article that shows how a blog can massively scale your friend’s business organically.